Gregory V of Constantinople: Biography

 Born in Dimitsana, he studied in Athens for two years beginning in 1756, then moved to Smyrna for five more years of study.
 Tonsured as a monk with the name "Gregory" at the monastery in Strofades, he then studied at Patmiada School.
-Returning to Smyrna, he was ordained to the diaconate by Procopius who was Metropolitan of Smyrna at the time.
-In 1785, Gregory was consecrated as Metropolitan of Smyrna when Procopius was elected as Ecumenical Patriarch of Constantinople.
-In 1797, Gregory was first elected Ecumenical Patriarch upon the resignation of Gerasimus III.
+Returning to Smyrna, he was ordained to the diaconate by Metropolitan Procopius of Constantinople.

+In 1785, when Procopius was elected Patriarch of Constantinople, Gregory was consecrated as Metropolitan of Smyrna.
+In 1797, the Holy Synod elected Gregory V as Patriarch of Constantinople upon the resignation of Gerasimus III of Constantinople.

+The following year Gregory V was deposed as patriarch.
+He was sent to the Monastery of Iviron on Mount Athos.
+On 23 September 1806, the Holy Synod elected him as patriarch for a second time.
+He was deposed again in 1810.
+This time he was sent first to the Princes' Islands, and then later to Mount Athos.

-At the onset of the Greek War of Independence, as Ethnarch of the Orthodox Millet Gregory V was blamed by Ottoman Sultan Mahmud II for his inability to suppress the Greek uprising.
-This was in spite of the fact that Gregory had condemned the Greek revolutionary activities in order to protect the Greeks of Constantinople from such reprisals by the Ottoman Turks.
-After the Greek rebels scored several successes against the Ottoman forces in the Peloponnese, these reprisals came.
+On 14 December 1818, the Holy Synod elected Gregory V patriarch for a third time.
+At the onset of the Greek War of Independence, as Ethnarch of the Orthodox millet, Gregory V was blamed by Ottoman Sultan Mahmud II for his inability to suppress the Greek uprising.
+This was in spite of the fact that Gregory V had condemned the Greek revolutionary activities in order to protect the Greeks of Constantinople from such reprisals by the Ottoman Turks.